ansible/awx/docs/custom_credential_types.md

 * Superusers (and only superusers) should be able to define custom `Credential Types`.
 They should properly inject environment variables, extra vars, and files for playbook runs, SCM updates, inventory updates, and ad-hoc runs.
+* Custom `Credential Types` should support injecting both single and multiple files.
+(Furthermore, the new syntax for injecting multiple files should work properly even if only a single file is injected).
 * The default `Credential Types` included with Tower in 3.2 should be non-editable/readonly and cannot be deleted by any user.
 * Stored `Credential` values for _all_ types should be consistent before and